 Check out the new Page 'Dag's Dungeon' Here!

-This album page features a chronological listing of The Waterboys major albums, from their radical self-titled debut album to the latest album released in 2015, called Modern Blues.
+This album page features a chronological listing of The Waterboys major albums, from their radical self-titled debut album to the latest album released in 2017, 'Out Of All This Blue'.

-Also included are the Mike Scott solo albums plus The Waterboys' live albums and the various compilations, plus Steve Wickhams only solo album (to date).
+Also included are the Mike Scott solo albums plus The Waterboys' live albums and the various compilations, plus Steve Wickhams two solo albums.

 Over the years Mike Scott and The Waterboys have contributed unique songs to various compilations and projects, and also have guested on other Artists albums.
 So included here are a good many of these CDs.

 For any fan of the music of Mike Scott and The Waterboys, these songs are well worth hunting down!

 Lastly, there is a comprehensive listing of some of these hard to find and rare songs that are still available to buy as a digital download.